Characters: Transformers Generation 1 Decepticons

 - That Man Is Dead: Subverted in the cartoon (everyone knows Megatron and Galvatron are the same but don't make a big deal out of it) and deconstructed in the Marvel Comic, as the various time travelling Galvatrons have a hard time coping with past versions of themselves that somehow manage to cheat fate and not become Galvatron, often having to tell themselves that they are not Megatron to muster up the courage to attack their past selves.

 - Took a Level in Jerkass: Double subverted.
 Upon Megatron's initial reformatting in the movie, he is actually a fairly stable commander.
-It's in the third season of the cartoon that this trope occurs...and it gets worse from there.
+However, his "plasma bath" in the third season, alters Galvatron's sanity chips, rendering him insane.

 - To a lesser degree in Season 3 of the cartoon series shows he had a similar relationship with Cyclonus even though he didn't show it nearly as often as Cyclonus did.